lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ---

----

 ## Reference Examples

-The final sections bring the convention together with common anti-patterns and complete examples that show how the rules operate when combined.
+The final sections bring the convention together with common anti-patterns and complete examples that show how the rules work when combined.

 ### 34. Common Lily Anti-Patterns

-The following patterns should normally be removed during review because they weaken readability, ownership, predictability, or maintainability and often create future changes more likely to introduce bugs.
+The following patterns should normally be removed during review because they weaken readability, ownership, predictability, or maintainability and often make future changes more likely to introduce bugs.

 ---